Dandie Dinmont Terrier vs Dalmatian: Complete Comparison (2026)

 Health and Lifespan Comparison

 Dandie Dinmont Terrier has a typical lifespan of 12-15 years, while Dalmatian lives approximately 11-13 years.
 Health profiles differ significantly between these dogs.
-Dandie Dinmont Terrier is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Dandie Dinmont Terrier is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Dalmatian faces its own health challenges including Deafness, Urinary System, Other Conditions.
 Dandie Dinmont Terrier has 2 documented predispositions compared to 3 for Dalmatian, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health